schulice/clang-tools-static-binaries/README.md

 - Verify sha512sums of binaries against output from GitHub Actions to make sure binaries are not modified
 - Fork this repository and run GitHub actions on your behalf
-- Build manually using steps using commands from [.github/workflows](https://github.com/cpp-linter/clang-tools-static-binaries/tree/master/.github/workflows)
+- Build and test manually using steps and commands from [.github/workflows](https://github.com/cpp-linter/clang-tools-static-binaries/tree/master/.github/workflows)

-## More clang-tools

-If there's any interest I could add more tools, or a build for new OS (ex.
-FreeBSD)